bocke/ufiformat/README.md

+# Ufiformat
+## A format utility for USB floppy disk devices.

+My clone of ufiformat repository.
+Currently only for backup purposes and possible future build patches as it was abandoned by the author.

+---

 The web page of this program was originally hosted by geocities.jp, which will be closed by March 2019.
 Here is a copy of that to keep it accessible in the future.